Guide to Structured Workflows

 Use normal chat when you are still exploring, brainstorming, or pressure-testing a question from multiple angles.

-Use Paper Review when you need a structured evaluation of an academic manuscript or paper.
+Use Referee Report when you need a structured evaluation of an academic manuscript or paper.

 It is best for:

 You can start from a PDF or manuscript upload, then move through guided analysis steps.
-Paper Review is built for longer jobs: after you submit a step, work may continue in the background while Corbis processes the review.
-You can leave the page and come back; the app checks status and picks up progress when the job is ready—so you are not tied to keeping one tab open for the full run.
+Referee Report is built for longer jobs: after you submit a step, work may continue in the background while Corbis processes the review.
+You can leave the page and come back; the app checks status and picks up progress when the job is ready, so you are not tied to keeping one tab open for the full run.

 The full run has nine stages in order: upload (manuscript), intake, novelty, mechanism, methodology, data, results, triage, and report—the same sequence as the in-app stepper.